crossterm-rs/crossterm/README.md

 ## Getting Started

 This documentation is only for Crossterm version `0.5` if you have an older version of Crossterm I suggest you check the [Upgrade Manual](https://github.com/TimonPost/crossterm/blob/master/docs/UpgradeManual.md).
-Also, check out the [examples](https://github.com/TimonPost/crossterm/tree/master/examples) folders which detailed examples for all functionality of this crate.
+Also, check out the [examples](https://github.com/TimonPost/crossterm/tree/master/examples) folders with detailed examples for all functionality of this crate.

 Add the Crossterm package to your `Cargo.toml` file.